juliantreweeke/tictactoe/README.md

 I used jQuery in this project.

 ### Bugs.
 Some of the css is messy and the popup positioning is incorrect.
+After trying to refactor the code now you need to refresh to change the board size after playing a round.

 ### Final thoughts.

-If I did this project again I would focus on a plan early on and keep my code cleaner.
+If I did this project again I would focus on a plan early on and keep my code cleaner and way way smaller.
+Trying to refactor the code created endless bugs and kept breaking the code.
+In my next project I am going to start carefully and with a plan rather then just going all in and creating a horrible mess spaghetti code ahh!
+I got really carried away with features and experimenting with jQuery.
-The custom board size feature took a lot longer then expected and I would have liked to focus on the visual design of the game more but I ran out of time.
+The custom board size feature took a lot longer then expected and I would have liked to focus on the visual design of the game more too but I ran out of time.

 ### Thanks.
 Bigups and props to the mofo don Luke Hammer for helping me with the custom board size square shrinking.